Windsor Locks, CT Pediatric Dentist

 Baby teeth are important teeth, forming a foundation for good oral health and smile aesthetics that last a lifetime.
-The professionals at Healthy Smiles Dental Care in Windsor Locks, CT love serving young patients through innovative and gentle pediatric dentistry.
+Dr. Kim and his team of professionals at Healthy Smiles Dental Care in Windsor Locks, CT love serving young patients through innovative and gentle pediatric dentistry.
 We carefully evaluate and treat teeth, gums and even developing bone structure for best functioning and best looking young smiles.

 Pediatric Dentistry Begins Early